← All articlesMay 21, 2026·9 min read

 Start free, no credit card

 Journavibe lets you track time for free with no timer and AI categorization, so you can see the model work before paying.
-When you outgrow the free tier, unlimited logging is a flat 9.99 dollars per month.
+When you outgrow the free tier, 500 AI credits per month is a flat 9.99 euros per month.
 Start at /app.

 Start free →